-Now we are ready to properly pose boundary value problem.
-We assume that $U$ is a open, convex, bounded set.
-Our aim is to find what a boundary for the equation should be and what conditions we should impose on the boundary values to acquire a solution of prescribed differentiability that is unique up to a constant.
-Theorem \ref{T:pairs} tells us that solving the equation, up to a constant, is the same as finding $A$-differentiable function.
-By theorem \ref{T:structure-one} we see that to describe $A$-differentiable function it is sufficient and enough to prescribe some functions on the projections of $U$, of sufficient differentiability, and then extend them to the whole of $U$ by Taylor's formula.
+Now we are ready to pose a boundary value problem.
+We assume that $U$ is an open, convex, bounded set.
+Our aim is to find appropriate boundary for the equation and the conditions that have to be imposed on the boundary values so that a solution is of prescribed differentiability and is unique up to a constant.
+Theorem \ref{T:pairs} tells us that solving the equation, up to a constant, is the same as finding an $A$-differentiable function.
+By Theorem \ref{T:structure-one} we see that to describe an $A$-differentiable function it is sufficient and enough to prescribe some functions of sufficient differentiability on the projections of $U$ and then extend them to the whole of $U$ by the Taylor's formula.

 \begin{example} Consider the matrix